Sushant-Banjara/Burned-Area-Detection/README.md

 # Burned-Area-Detection

-This Google Earth Engine (Java Script based API for global-scale geospatial analysis) code uses the time series of landsat image for detection of burned area in the Himalaya Region.
+This Google Earth Engine (Java Script based API for global-scale geospatial analysis) code uses the time series of Landsat image for detection of burned vegetation in the Himalaya Region.